 Prep time: 30 minutes

-Hint: The Y shaped vegetable peelers do a great job of removing the peel and leaving the pith behind.
+Hint: The Y shaped vegetable peelers do a great job of removing the orange peel and leaving the pith behind.
 Enjoy.

 Glazed Roasted Pears